eldad/mpk-mini-ctl/README.md

 # mpk-mini-ctl

-Pure rust command line tool for the mpk mini.
+Rust command line tool for the mpk mini.